suoapvs/AxisJoystick/README.md

 	joystick.isPress();

 	/**
-		Checks if the joystick is pressed up (X axis).
+		Checks if the joystick is pressed up (Y-axis).
 		Return true - joystick is pressed up, false - joystick is not pressed.
 	*/
 	joystick.isUp();

 	/**
-		Checks if the joystick is pressed down (X axis).
+		Checks if the joystick is pressed down (Y-axis).
 		Return true - joystick is pressed down, false - joystick is not pressed.
 	*/
 	joystick.isDown();

 	/**
-		Checks if the joystick is pressed right (Y axis).
+		Checks if the joystick is pressed right (X-axis).
 		Return true - joystick is pressed right, false - joystick is not pressed.
 	*/
 	joystick.isRight();

 	/**
-		Checks if the joystick is pressed left (Y axis).
+		Checks if the joystick is pressed left (X-axis).
 		Return true - joystick is pressed left, false - joystick is not pressed.
 	*/